banzalik/smaylik/readme.md

 ## External components

-Thanks to Chris Messina for making this overview http://factoryjoe.com/projects/smaylik
+Thanks to Chris Messina for making this overview http://factoryjoe.com/projects/emoticons

+Thanks to Oleg Slobodskoi for project https://github.com/kof/emoticons

 Skype icons included in the package have a special license, which is like BSD but without permission to modify them.
 See LICENSE file and original blog post. http://blogs.skype.com/2006/09/01/icons-and-strings